flecoqui/projects/_posts/2017-05-18-Mandarine.md

 ### SDKs ###

-The differents components used for this deployment are based on the following SDKs:
+The different components used for this deployment are based on the following SDKs:

 - [Azure SDK for PHP](https://github.com/Azure/azure-sdk-for-php)
 - [Azure Search REST API](https://docs.microsoft.com/fr-fr/rest/api/searchservice/?redirectedfrom=MSDN)